Security-Onion-Solutions/securityonion-docs/endgame.rst

 **After Setup**

-To configure Endgame ingestion after setup, perform the following steps:
+To configure Endgame ingestion after setup, perform the following steps.

 Add the SMP to the firewall exceptions for the Security Onion node: